dyne/W3C-DID/client/v1/ifacer/README.md

 # Ifacer W3C-DID

-To create a Ifacer admin or a Ifacer users you should be in posses of, respectively, the Admin keyring or a Ifacer Admin keyring and its name, in the following format:
+To create a Ifacer users you should be in posses of an Ifacer Admin keyring and its name, in the following format:
 ```json
 {
     "controller": "some_sort_of_admin",